john4web/blog/content/TODO/billion-dollar-mistake.md

 val nullable: String? = null
 ```

 The advantage: The question mark immediately shows which object can be trusted and which object cannot.
-If you try to call a bethod on a nullable object, the compiler warns you and advises you to insert a null check.
+If you try to call a method on a nullable object, the compiler warns you and advises you to insert a null-check.

 Kotlin introduced safe calls ``?.`` and the elvis operator ``?:`` as well: